dasanchez/dasanchez.github.io/posts/08_Digitize_Model.md

 ...but not before converting the mesh into a **quad** mesh instead of a triangle one.

 Enter [Instant Meshes](https://github.com/wjakob/instant-meshes).
-This program allows to to convert your triangle mesh (say, a STL file from [Thingiverse](https://www.thingiverse.com/)) into a quad mesh that Fusion 360 will be happier with.
+This program allows you to convert your triangle mesh (say, a STL file from [Thingiverse](https://www.thingiverse.com/)) into a quad mesh that Fusion 360 will be happier with.

 ![Quad Meshes](/assets/img/08/06_INSTANT_MESHES.PNG)